We will now extend the method of least squares to equations with multiple independent variables of form

 Figure 2 – Creating the regression line using the covariance matrix

 The sample covariance matrix for this example is found in the range G6:I8.
 Since we have 3 variables, it is a 3 × 3 matrix.
-In general, the covariance matrix is a (k+1) × (k+1) matrix where k = the number of dependent variables.
+In general, the covariance matrix is a (k+1) × (k+1) matrix where k = the number of independent variables.
 The sample covariance matrix can be created in Excel, cell by cell using the COVARIANCE.S or COVARS function.
 Alternatively, using Property 0, it can be created by highlighting the range G6:I8 and using the following array formula:

 (see Matrix Operations for more information about these matrix operations).
 The sample covariance matrix can also be created using the following supplemental array function (as described below):